pavkoccino/python_secrets/README.md

 - get back to **kwargs.

 ### Modules I used in my life
-- import json
+- json
-- import timeit
+- timeit
-- import os
+- os
-- import jira
+- jira
-- import unittest
+- unittest

 ### Thoughts
 - Is inversion of control/depednency injection needed in python?